AluBhorta/UCSPy-Engine/README.md

 ##### CourseGroup

-A group of courses, to no one’s surprise.
+A group of courses, to no ones surprise.

 A CourseGroup consists of: